On the Adversarial Robustness of Large Vision-Language Models under Visual Token Compression: Experiments

 \textbf{Compression Mechanisms.} To ensure broad coverage of compression mechanisms, we evaluate five diverse methods: VisionZIP \cite{visionzip}, VisPruner \cite{zhang2025vispruner}, DivPrune \cite{alvar2025divprune}, FlowCut \cite{tongFlowCut2025}, and PruMerge \cite{shang2025prumerge}.
 The detailed descriptions of these mechanisms are given in Appendix \ref{appendix:compression_method}.
 We assess these methods across a broad spectrum of deployment token budgets: (i) \textit{Full Sequence (Upper Bound):} no compression, retaining all $K_\text{model}{=}576$ tokens for LLaVA; (ii) \textit{Mild to Extreme Compression:} retaining $K_\text{model} \in \{192, 128, 64, 32, 16\}$ tokens; and (iii) \textit{Blind:} an extreme setting ($K_\text{model}{=}0$) serving as a reference, where no visual tokens are provided to the LLM, so the model responds only based on the language priors.

-\textbf{Datasets \& Evaluation Metric.} We evaluate on three established datasets evaluating diverse capabilities: VQA-v2~\cite{goyal2017making} (open-domain VQA), TextVQA~\cite{singh2019towards} (scene-text understanding), and GQA~\cite{hudson2019gqa} (compositional reasoning).
+\textbf{Datasets \& Evaluation Metric.} We evaluate on three established datasets evaluating diverse capabilities: VQA-v2~\cite{goyal2017making}, TextVQA~\cite{singh2019towards}, and GQA~\cite{hudson2019gqa}.
 We uniformly sample 1,000 question-image pairs from each dataset for evaluation.
 To standardize evaluation across free-form LVLM outputs, we employ a uniform answer-matching protocol: following standard text normalization (lowercasing, removing punctuation/articles, and canonicalizing whitespace), a prediction is deemed correct if it matches any ground-truth answer via a whole-word containment check.
-We report both \textbf{clean accuracy} and \textbf{robust accuracy}, computed as the percentage of correct predictions on clean and adversarial inputs, respectively.
+We report \textbf{clean accuracy} and \textbf{robust accuracy}, computed as the percentage of correct predictions on clean and adversarial inputs, respectively.

 \textbf{Baseline.} We adopt VEAttack~\cite{mei2025veattack}, a state-of-the-art encoder-based attack, as our primary baseline.
 Both VEAttack and our method follow the same gray-box threat model: white-box access to the vision encoder and black-box access to the downstream LLM.
 This strict alignment ensures that VEAttack serves as a fair and directly comparable baseline in our evaluation.